Skip to content

 Formatting results

-Merging results into the response
+Merging results into the final response

-Send the results back to the model
+Send results back to the model

 Python